A Review of Jaleo at Disney Springs

 Now for the food.
 Over the course of our meal, we tried 14 different items at Jaleo.
 Most of our group did order from the Magical Dining menu.
 In addition, a few friends selected items from the regular Jaleo menu.
 (All of the items we tried are available on the regular menu as well.)

-Since I’m personally not a fan of tomatoes, I was hesitant to order this as my first selection.
+Since I’m not a fan of tomatoes, I was hesitant to order this as my first selection.
 However, I did try one and was instantly disappointed I hadn’t ordered it.
 The Manchego was a fine quality of cheese, and the toasty bread with sauce was perfection.
 The bread was a tasty vessel for serving the main event, which was the cheese.

+Unfortunately, we didn’t try the gazpacho for our first course.
 Moving on to our second round, we’ll look at all three items listed on the menu.
 First, we’ll start with the Pinchitos de Sandia con Tomate y reduction de PX.
 This is described as a skewer of watermelon and cherry tomatoes with a reduction of PX.

-PX is a wine that is made in the Spanish wine region and is commonly used like sherry.
-You might even consider the flavor somewhat similar to Balsamic vinegar, yet sweeter.
+PX is a wine made in the Spanish wine region and is commonly used like sherry.
+Its flavor is somewhat similar to Balsamic vinegar, yet sweeter.
+This dish was beautifully presented and refreshing.

 This course provided two other selections that we tried.
 Our next one was this Ensalada Verde.
 On the menu, it’s described as mixed greens with cherry tomatoes, onions, and olives with a sherry dressing.